Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Observables for 2PM Kerr

 \subsection{Comparison to literature and canonical spin}

 The results presented in previous sections pass various consistency checks with the available literature.
 For instance, our triangle and box coefficients agree with \rcite{Chen:2021kxt} up to $\cO(S^4)$.
 Our eikonal and scattering angle, computed using the covariant spin supplementary condition (SSC), agree with that of \rcite{Bautista:2023szu} up to $\cO(S^6)$.
 We also compared the impulse, up to $\cO(S^2)$ in the covariant SSC, against \rcites{Liu:2021zxr,Jakobsen:2022zsx,FebresCordero:2022jts}, and up to $\cO(S^5)$ in the canonical SSC against \rcite{Bautista:2023szu}, and we find agreement in both cases.
 At $\cO(S^6)$ we find some minor disagreement with~\rcite{Bautista:2023szu} for contributions corresponding to vector boxes.
-Since the all-orders-in spin formula \eqref{eq:ImpulseEperp}, coming from the vector box, appears to be robust, we expect that the issue is to be found elsewhere.
+Since the all-order-in-spin formula \eqref{eq:ImpulseEperp}, coming from the vector box, appears to be robust, we expect that the issue is to be found elsewhere.

 We now elaborate on the canonical SSC comparison, which requires some extra work.
 We need to convert our result from covariant to canonical SSC, also known as \textit{Newton-Wigner SSC}~\cite{Pryce:1935ibt,Pryce:1948pf,Newton:1949cq}.
-The details of the conversion are discussed in appendix~\ref{app:SSC}, here we give the brief version.
+The details of the conversion are discussed in appendix~\ref{app:SSC}, here we give a brief version.
 In order to line up notation with \rcite{Bautista:2023szu}, the incoming black-hole momenta are taken to be in the center-of-mass frame $p_1^\mu = -(E_1,\vec{p})$ and $p_2^\mu = -(E_2,-\vec{p})$, and the covariant spin vectors $S_i^\mu$ are then

 To rewrite our results in canonical SSC, we need to transform the spin vectors $S_i^\mu$ and the impact parameter $b^\mu$.
-As discussed in appendix~\ref{app:SSC}, the canonical spin vectors in the centre-of-mass frame are simply
+As discussed in appendix~\ref{app:SSC}, the canonical spin vectors in the center-of-mass frame are simply

 Since $\vec{S}_{i,\text{can}} = \vec{s}_i$, it is enough to use \eqn{eq:covScom} to express our results in terms of the canonical spin three-vector.
 On the other hand, the required shift of the impact parameter is given by \eqn{eq:covtocan}, which can be rewritten in terms of three-vectors as